 When Tomomi became a trainer, she worked hard to improve her own fitness level.
 As her body changed, she became more confident about her looks.
 She had a new sense of value.
 But she started wondering what would happen if she couldn’t work out due to an injury or something.
 Would she still have that feeling of value about herself?
 Her answer was no.

 - Looks aren’t the only thing beautiful

 - Being who you are is already enough and beautiful

-- No need to fit in any beauty standards
+- There is no need to fit into any beauty standards

 Goal weight = Happiness?

-Tomomi wanted to be 103 lb so bad during her twenties because she believed that she would have had the confidence that she needed to feel beautiful about herself.
+Tomomi wanted to be 103 lb so bad during her twenties because she believed that if she could be at that weight, she would have the confidence that she needed to feel beautiful about herself.

-Even she got to her goal weight, she did not feel beautiful enough.
-She didn’t know her own value and didn’t have the confidence that she thought she would have.
+Even when she got to her goal weight, she did not feel beautiful enough.
+She didn’t know her own value, so reaching that weight didn’t bring her the confidence she thought it would.

 - Our weight does not define our beauty or value

-- Is the goal weight healthy for you?
+- Is your goal weight healthy for you?